agweimar/hackTM/README.md

 They include the power pins (5V, 3.3V and GND - 5V may be limited to USB use) as well as the I2C pins SDA and SCL (3.3V level).
 Furthermore 4 GPIOs are broken out.
 Those can be used for a wide variety of scenarios.
 All of them can be configured via software to be digital or analogue for different I/O devices.
 These pins could also be used as an SPI bus.

+## Quickstart esp32

+In order to copy files to the board you could use different libaries.

+### mpy utils
+[mpy-utils](https://github.com/nickzoic/mpy-utils) establish a Filesystem in userspace connection to the board and allow you to change files directly on the board. (very handy)